 The Best Kits for Kids

-If you don’t live near a magic shop there are some very highly recommended magic kits for kids around, (there are also a lot of really bad kits, so take your time in picking the right kit).
-Here are some of the top rated and best reviewed sets that we could find:
+If you don’t live near a magic shop, there are some very highly recommended magic kits for kids around (there are also a lot of terrible kits, so take your time in picking the right equipment).
+Here are some of the top-rated and best-reviewed sets that we could find:

-- Melissa & Doug Deluxe Magic Set (for ages 8 and up) is a great choice if you are looking for some simple magic tricks for children to learn.
-Most of the tricks in this kit are made of wood and there is a nice Egyptian theme to it.
+- Melissa & Doug Deluxe Magic Set (for ages eight and up) is an excellent choice if you are looking for some simple magic tricks for children to learn.
+Most of the tricks in this kit are made of wood, and there is a nice Egyptian theme to it.
 The instructions are also very cool for kids with a sort of aged, burned parchment effect to the paper, and they are clear enough for kids to be able to follow.
-Most reviewers of this kit agreed that it was a really highly quality product for a very good price.
-The kit has 10 magic tricks including: Disappearing Ball, Magic Coin Box, Secret Silks, Great Escape, Magic Number Prediction, Money Maker, Egyptian Prediction, Vanishing Zone, Cylinder Squeeze and Vanishing Coin.
+Most reviewers of this kit agreed that it was a high-quality product for an excellent price.
+The kit has ten magic tricks including Disappearing Ball, Magic Coin Box, Secret Silks, Great Escape, Magic Number Prediction, Money Maker, Egyptian Prediction, Vanishing Zone, Cylinder Squeeze and Vanishing Coin.

-- Melissa & Doug Discovery Magic Set is different from the Melissa and Doug Deluxe set in that it is for a slightly younger crowd (a lot of people recommend it for 4-5 year olds) The tricks are very simple and easy for very young children to perform.
+- Melissa & Doug Discovery Magic Set is different from the Melissa and Doug Deluxe set in that it is for a slightly younger crowd (a lot of people recommend it for 4-5-year-olds) The tricks are straightforward and easy for very young children to perform.
 The kit itself is wooden and very well made.
-The set includes the following 4 tricks: “Sword in the stone” trick where the child uses a secret ring to get the sword out of the stone, a trick where the child can change the color of a string from white to red by pulling it through a wooden box/gadget, an illusion box where items “disappear” when they are dropped inside, a trick with a box and a dice where the child can guess the side/color of the dice that an audience member has chosen.
+The set includes the following four tricks: “Sword in the stone” trick where the child uses a secret ring to get the sword out of the stone.
+In this trick, the child can change the color of a string from white to red by pulling it through a wooden box/gadget, an illusion box where items “disappear” when they are dropped inside, a trick with a box and a dice where the child can guess the side/color of the dice that an audience member has chosen.

-- POOF-Slinky 0C4769 Ideal 100-Trick Spectacular Magic Show Suitcase with Instructional DVD (for ages 7-12) is a bit different than the Melissa and Doug sets in that it has 100 magic tricks and props so there is a lot going on with this set.
-The quality won’t be as good as the Melissa and Doug sets, but if you are looking for quantity at a good price, this is the set for you.
-This set includes a magic hat, a suitcase that doubles as a magician’s table, the “Secrets of 100 Magic Tricks” book and an instructional DVD starring magician Ryan Oakes.
+- POOF-Slinky 0C4769 Ideal 100-Trick Spectacular Magic Show Suitcase with Instructional DVD (for ages 7-12) is a bit different than the Melissa and Doug sets in that it has 100 magic tricks and props, so a lot is going on with this set.
+The quality won’t be as good as the Melissa and Doug sets, but if you are looking for quantity at a reasonable price, this is the set for you.
+This set includes a magic hat, a suitcase that doubles as a magician’s table, the “Secrets of 100 Magic Tricks” book, and an instructional DVD starring magician Ryan Oakes.